BCGen/ruker/README.md

 ## Choose One Bwtween Two Options
 - add ``// @ts-check`` on the top in js files.
-- add ``"javascript.implicitProjectConfig.checkJs": true`` in vscode settings.
+- add ``"javascript.implicitProjectConfig.checkJs": true`` in VS Code settings.

 ## Type Command in Terminal Step by Step
 1. npm -D eslint eslint-plugin-import eslint-plugin-vue